dlbewley/demo-autofs/layering/readme.md

 > [!WARNING]
 > **Do not apply theese MachineConfigs until _after_ the node is running the new image.**
+>
 > 🐛 Bug [OCPBUGS-56648](https://issues.redhat.com/browse/OCPBUGS-56648)

+> [!NOTE]
+> Creating or modifying MachineConfigs will always trigger a new MachineOSBuild.

 Use a MachineConfig resources to enable autofs and apply the necessary [configuration files](scripts/) to the nodes.
 These should be associated with the just created `worker-automount` machine config pool.